chandraummadi/ntt/README.md

       GetTimeInfo lambda function
       IamRole role for lambda function
-      Custom resource to interact with lambda and customer Outputs
+      Custom resource to interact with lambda and customer

+  Outputs
     Time zone, current information
     Unix time, current information

   Parameters
     Time zone, full string
-2. cloudformation passes information to lambda by setting an environment variable in the lambda function